PabloLec/sb_keycloak_saml/README.md

     IdP->>User: Prompts user to log in
     User->>IdP: Logs in
     IdP->>SP: Redirects authenticated user
-    Note over SP: Maps user to existing account or prompts to create a new one SP->>Application: Redirects authenticated user
+    Note over SP: Maps user to existing account or dynamically creates a new user SP->>Application: Redirects authenticated user
 ```